lolol101/AA-Arch/README.md

 3. The Rabin-Karp algorithm
 4. The Boyer-Moore algorithm
 5. Z-function
+6. Longest Common Substring (LCS)
+7. Naive

 To be implemented:

-6. Longest Common Substring (LCS)
-7. Suffix Tree searching algorithm
+8. Suffix Tree searching algorithm

 ## Project requirements
 Please ensure that following requirements are installed on your system: